 - Traumatic Brain Injuries

-- Q How do medications treat diffuse axonal injuries?
+- Q How common is a diffuse axonal injury?

 - Q How do I manage my diffuse axonal injury on a daily basis?

-- Q What do I know about caring for someone with a diffuse axonal injury?
+- Q What is a diffuse axonal injury?